Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Introduction

-Moreover, when an infrared-gapped Abelian gauge sector is present, the naive identification of the infrared R-symmetry from the UV ones, and hence the application of the ’t Hooft anomaly matching to the right-moving central charge, fails to produce the correct result.
-Motivated by these difficulties, we instead focus on a direct analysis of the infrared physics of the resulting 2d $(0,4)$ theories.
-Based on this analysis, we propose a set of conjectural formulas for their infrared central charges.
+These difficulties share a common origin: both the anomaly polynomial integration and naive 't~Hooft matching rely on UV data that fails to capture the emergent IR R-symmetry.
+When an infrared-gapped Abelian gauge sector is present, the identification of the infrared R-symmetry from the UV ones, and hence the application of 't~Hooft anomaly matching to the right-moving central charge, fails to produce the correct result.
+We therefore turn to a direct analysis of the infrared physics of the resulting 2d $(0,4)$ theories, from which we propose a set of conjectural formulas for their infrared central charges.

 To determine the central charges, we study the structure of the vacuum moduli space for this class of 2d $\mathcal{N}=(0,4)$ theories.
 While the vacuum moduli space generically has several branches (irreducible components), we concentrate on two of them: the special Higgs branch and the twisted Higgs branch.
 The \textit{twisted Higgs branch} is parametrized solely by vacuum expectation values (VEVs) of twisted hypermultiplets.
 The \textit{special Higgs branch} is characterized by the maximum number of hypermultiplet scalar VEVs, whereas it is generally supported by simultaneous VEVs of both hypermultiplets and twisted hypermultiplets.
-Each branch carries its own affine $SU(2)$ R-symmetry current, reflecting distinct infrared realizations of the $(0,4)$ superconformal algebra.
+Each branch carries its own affine $SU(2)$ R-symmetry current, reflecting distinct infrared realizations of the small $(0,4)$ superconformal algebra.
 In particular, on branches where an unbroken Abelian gauge sector is present in the ultraviolet, the superconformal $SU(2)$ R-symmetry is emergent in the infrared.

 To make the infrared physics more explicit, we analyze these moduli spaces for the gauge group $G={SU}(2)$ where an explicit Lagrangian description is available.
-By computing the Hilbert series of the special Higgs branches and the twisted Higgs branches, we elucidate detailed features of the vacuum moduli space and provide non-trivial checks of our proposed formulas for the central charges.
+By computing the Hilbert series of the special Higgs branches and the twisted Higgs branches, we elucidate detailed features of the vacuum moduli space and provide explicit checks of our proposed formulas for the central charges.

 The paper is organized as follows.
 In Section~\ref{sec:M5-reduction}, we study 2d $\mathcal{N}=(0,4)$ theories obtained from the dimensional reduction of 4d $\mathcal{N}=2$ class $\mathcal{S}$ theories on Riemann surfaces, with a focus on determining their infrared central charges.
 After briefly reviewing the basic features of class $\mathcal{S}$ theories and their reduction to two dimensions, we discuss the structure of $(0,4)$ multiplets, R-symmetries, and anomalies.
 We then explain the issues of naive approaches to central charge computations based on ’t~Hooft anomaly matching and the integration of the anomaly polynomial of the higher-dimensional parent theory.
 Motivated by these observations, we formulate conjectures for the infrared central charges of the resulting $(0,4)$ theories by directly analyzing the massless spectrum after the Higgs mechanism.